antmicro/kenning/docs/source/cmd-usage.md

 The former creates an `argparse` group for a given class with its parameters.
 The latter takes the arguments parsed by `argparse` and returns the object of a class.

+## Autocompletion for command line interface

+{{project}} provides autocompletion for its command line interface.
+This feature requires additional configuration to work properly, which can be done using `kenning completion` command.
+Optionally, it can be configured as described in [argcomplete documentation](https://kislyuk.github.io/argcomplete/).

 ## Model training

 `kenning.scenarios.model_training` performs model training using Kenning's [](modelwrapper-api) and [](dataset-api) objects.